 Smart textiles represent the next generation of fabrics, enhanced with innovative technology to provide functionality beyond conventional use.
 They can react and adapt to changes in their environment, such as variations in temperature, through the integration of advanced sensors, memory shape materials, and heat-harnessing capabilities.
 This functionality is particularly beneficial for environments with extreme temperatures, providing much-needed personal comfort and safety.

-Sujet a lire : What Role Does AI Play in Preventing Overfishing in UK Waters?
+A lire également : What Role Does AI Play in Preventing Overfishing in UK Waters?

 Google Scholar and CrossRef have an extensive repository of studies and articles chronicling the advancements in smart textiles.
 These resources provide insights into the development of these fabrics, their properties, and their potential applications.